emfy0/bitpad/README.md

 # [Bitpad](https://bitpad.ru)

-Bitpad is non castodial, service for managing bitcoin wallet
+Bitpad is non castodial, service for managing bitcoin wallets

 Wallet's private keys, are stored in database with encryption.
 User's token is a key to decrypt it.